telerik/blazor-docs/themes.md

 </html>
 ````

->note The way bundling and resources will be used in Blazor is still unclear (see [the issue on embedded resources](https://github.com/aspnet/AspNetCore/issues/6349)).
+>note We are considering a better CDN option.
 Until then, you can use the unpkg workaround above, or local dependency management as described below.
-Once this matter is decided upon by Microsoft, we will update this information with a proper CDN.

 ## Optional Dependency Management